Harold

 A hetero-structure laser diode model

 Harold’s XY Laser Module can be used to simulate Silicon-On-Insulator (SOI) hybrid lasers.
-In this example we simulate an SOI hybrid laser whose structure is shown schematically in the figure below.
+In this example we simulate an hybrid silicon laser based on a design by UCSB.

 The structure has a III-V mesa region with an MQW AlGaInAs active region bonded to an SOI waveguide.
 The structure is ~70um wide in total with a 4um-wide central current channel, below which is an Si rib width surrounded by air channels on either side.
 The device was simulated in Isothermal mode (pulsed operation) from 0 to 500mA bias.